Editor's Note: This post was first published on September 29, 2014

-I was in a panel discussion recently where one of the other participants raised questions about how his view could be considered wrong when it adequately addressed so many of the issues.
+I was once in a panel discussion where one of the other participants raised questions about how his view could be considered wrong when it adequately addressed so many of the issues.
 My response was that I had not said, nor would I say, that his view was wrong.
-His reply was that if I thought my view was right, that his, of necessity, must be considered wrong, since our two views were mutually exclusive options.
+His reply was that if I thought my view was right, then his must necessarily be considered wrong.
+Our two views were mutually exclusive options.

 I believe that this is something that we need to discuss carefully in the church.
 There is such a thing as being wrong.
 But not every disagreement about interpretation can be narrowed down to right and wrong.
-This is recognized in the saying quoted by Catholics and Protestants alike, formulated in the 17th century by Marco Antonio Dominis (who was neither), “In essentials unity, in non-essentials liberty, in all things charity.”
+This is recognized in the saying quoted by Catholics and Protestants alike, formulated in the 17th century by Marco Antonio Dominis, “In essentials unity, in non-essentials liberty, in all things charity.”

-Ultimately, it is true that one view is right and others are wrong, but such absolute vision is not always available, and until such time that it is, we work with probabilities, seeking consensus and showing charity toward one another as we continue to seek truth.
-Sometimes, however, we have made the mistake of believing that our conclusions are what are essential rather than the core theology and the appropriate hermeneutical premises that derive from that theology.
-The church should be big enough for a variety of positions while it still holds firm the core truths of Christian doctrine and seeks faithful interpretation.
+Ultimately, it is true that one view is right and others are wrong, but such absolute vision is not always available.
+Until such a time, we work with probabilities while seeking consensus and showing charity toward one another as we continue to pursue truth.
+Sometimes we have made the mistake of believing that our conclusions are what are essential rather than the core theology and the hermeneutical premises that derive from it.
+The church should be big enough to allow a variety of positions while it still holds firm to the core truths of Christian doctrine and seeks faithful interpretation.